Who We Are

 Tobey leads the curriculum for the People’s Nonprofit Accelerator Certificates in Grant Writing and Nonprofit Fundraising.
 She has an LL.M. from American University's Washington College of Law, a J.D. from California Western School of Law, and a B.A. from the College of Wooster.
 She’s also a trained Community Mediator and Domestic Violence Advocate, and a member of the State Bar of California.

-Tobey lives in Portland, Oregon, where she enjoys being walked by her three rescue dogs—Hazel, Roxy, and Rodell; trying new foods; and binging on gritty detective series.
+Tobey lives in Portland, Oregon, where she enjoys being walked by her two rescue dogs— Roxy and Rodell; trying new foods; and binging on gritty detective series.

 Consulting Strategists